aspose-pdf/Aspose.PDF-API-References/english/java/com.aspose.pdf/page/_index.md

 ```

-Sets the page info.(for generator only, not filled in when reading file).
+Sets the page info.(for generator only, not filled in when reading document).

 **Parameters:**
 | Parameter | Type | Description |